logicly-au/pmhc-mds.com/_source/index.md

 A <a href="//docs.pmhc-mds.com/">draft specification</a> of the data items to be collected in the PMHC MDS is available.

+If you would like to be notified about updates to this specification or announcements about the rollout of the PMHC MDS please subscribe to the PMHC MDS mailing list by sending an email to [sympa@lists.pmhc-mds.com](mailto:sympa@lists.pmhc-mds.com?subject=subscribe%20news) with the subject "subscribe news@lists.pmhc-mds.com".
+This is not a general discussion list.
+Only moderated users can send messages to this list.

 Information about <a href="/getstarted/">how to get started</a> on the PMHC MDS is available and will be regularly updated.